SenseLogic/CODA/README.md

     }
     ```

-*   When the attribute name starts like its owner type, omit the common prefix.
+*   If an attribute name starts like its owner class name, omit the common prefix.

     ```cs
     class TANK